 But in Lorwyn's Evil Twin plane, Shadowmoor, the elves are the only race that isn't Always Chaotic Evil.
 In Lorwyn, the elves believed themselves to be the stewards of beauty and perfection... and in the Crapsack World of Shadowmoor, they are.

-The Eldar of Warhammer 40000 are akin to Space ElvesElves In Space! to the 'T', as the term Eldar was used by J. R. R. Tolkien to describe a subset of elves.
+The Eldar of Warhammer 40,000 are akin to Space ElvesElves In Space! to the 'T', as the term Eldar was used by J. R. R. Tolkien to describe a subset of elves.
 Much like other denizens of the Warhammer 40K universe (Orks, the now-defunct Squats, Necron), they are based on counterparts from the Warhammer Fantasy universe.
-Heirs to one of the oldest civilizations in existence, their hedonism and magical power created a Chaos God that almost destroyed their civilization and has terrorized the galaxy since.
-They even have two cousin factions: the Dark Eldar (who are dark elves Recycled In Space with the dark aspect turned Up to Eleven) and the Exodites (who are more or less planetary wood elves who prefer isolation and pastoral environments).
+Heirs to one of the oldest civilizations in existence, their hedonism and magical power created a Chaos God that almost destroyed their civilization and has plague the galaxy since.
+They even have two cousin factions: the Dark Eldar (who are dark elves Recycled IN SPACE! with the dark aspect turned Up to Eleven) and the Exodites (who are more or less planetary wood elves who prefer isolation and pastoral environments).

 As for the Dark Eldar, they're a race that make Drow look like saints —their home city of Comorragh is less Valinor and more Hellraiser.
-Practically everything they have is decorated in Spikes of Villainy and their only goal aside from survival is to screw around.
-Dark Eldar sustain their immortality through murdering and torturing as many people as possible.
+Practically everything they have is decorated in Spikes of Villainy and their only goal aside from survival is to screw around and make others suffer.
+Dark Eldar sustain their immortality through torturing as many people as possible.

 The High Fantasy counterpart Warhammer, has fairly standard High, Dark, and Wood Elves (and Sea Elves, but no one talks about them anymore).
 The High Elf army book goes on and on about how the High Elves are the greatest wizards, warriors, etc. etc. etc. in the world.